 #5 Finish students are not measured at all for the first six years of their education.

-#6 Students in Finland only have to sit for a centralised exam (National Matriculation Exam) at the age of 16.
+#6 Students in Finland only have to sit for a centralized exam (National Matriculation Exam) at the age of 18-19 years old (after 12 years of school).

 Finland School Hours